225 East 57th Street, Suite 6L

 CEO of pharmaceutical company indicted by the Computer Crime & Intellectual Property Section of the U.S. Department of Justice for importation of misbranded and counterfeit drugs and money-laundering and facing imprisonment under the federal sentencing guidelines.
 Michael’s defense team persuaded the presiding judge to sentence their client to probation rather than jail.

 Writer charged by the Manhattan District Attorney with cyber-stalking and harassment.
 Michael obtained a non-criminal disposition after a period of interim probation with counseling for his client.

-Doctor under grand jury investigation by the U.S. Attorney for the Eastern District of New York and the DEA for the issuance of patient prescriptions for opiate drugs.
+Doctor under grand jury investigation by the U.S. Attorney for the Eastern District of New York and DEA for the issuance of patient prescriptions for opiate drugs.
 Michael presented extensive evidence to prosecutors, including an expert’s report, that proved his client had prescribed controlled substances for medical necessity and in accordance with accepted medical protocols.
-Thereafter, the investigation was closed without the filing of any criminal charges against his client.
+No criminal charges were filed against his client.

-Attorney at Wall Street firm charged by the U.S. Attorney for the Southern District of New York and the SEC for involvement in a multi-million dollar insider trading scheme.
-A negotiated plea resulted in a sentence of home detention without imprisonment.
+Attorney at Wall Street firm charged by the U.S. Attorney for the Southern District of New York and SEC for involvement in a multi-million dollar insider trading scheme.
+A negotiated plea resulted in a no jail sentence.

 Student charged with assault by the Manhattan District Attorney.
 With intensive investigation into the accuser’s background and the circumstances of the alleged assault, Michael obtained a dismissal.